The Best Frameworks Come from Product Engineers

 Next time your platform team proposes building a new framework, ask one question: has a product team already built something like this for themselves?

 If no, ask why not.
 Maybe the problem isn't painful enough to warrant a framework.
-Maybe the platform team sees a future need that product teams haven't hit yet (this is sometimes genuinely valuable foresight).
+Maybe the platform team sees a future need that product teams haven't hit yet, which is sometimes genuinely valuable foresight.
 But if no product team has felt the pain, be skeptical that the solution will fit.